 What Changes Quality, Colors, Size, and Patch Construction

 Patch beanies are more sensitive to build choices than many buyers expect.
-A logo that looks identical on screen can change a lot once it moves into embroidery, woven thread, leather texture, or molded PVC.
+A logo that looks identical on screen can change a lot once it moves into embroidery, woven thread, leather texture, silicone, or molded PVC.

 Proof Process, Revisions, and Turnaround Expectations